Norman Black: Ateneo Blue Eagles head coach

-In 2004, Black was hired by the Ateneo Blue Eagles as its team consultant.
-But after a disappointing 2004 season, in which the Blue Eagles finished third under Sandy Arespacochaga, school officials hired him as the Blue Eagles' new head coach for the 2005 campaign, the 35th coach in its history.
+In 2004, Black joined the Ateneo Blue Eagles as a team consultant.
+Following a third-place finish in the 2004 season under Sandy Arespacochaga, school officials appointed Black as the new head coach ahead of the 2005 campaign, making him the 35th head coach in the program's history.

-He led the Blue Eagles to a 10–4 win–loss record in his first season, but they were eliminated by the De La Salle Green Archers, who had a twice to beat advantage against them.

-In the 69th season, he led the Blue Eagles to a 10–2 win–loss slate, the best record in the elimination round.
-After defeating the Adamson Falcons in the Final Four, Ateneo battled the UST Growling Tigers in a grueling three-game series.
-Black designed a play in their Game 1 victory.
-The play was a long inbound pass by Macky Escalona who found a wide-open Kramer underneath the basket for the victory.
-However, despite the historic Game 1 victory, they were unable to win the championship.
-They lost to the Tigers in Game 2 by a large margin, and then in Game 3 in overtime.
+He led the Blue Eagles to a 10–4 record in his debut season, but they were eliminated in the semifinals by the De La Salle Green Archers, who held a twice-to-beat advantage.
+In 2006, Black guided Ateneo to a 10–2 elimination round record to secure the top seed.
+After defeating the Adamson Falcons in the Final Four, the Blue Eagles faced the UST Growling Tigers in the Finals.
+Ateneo won Game 1 following a full-court inbound pass from Macky Escalona to Doug Kramer for a buzzer-beating layup.
+However, the Growling Tigers rallied to win the next two games, defeating Ateneo in overtime in Game 3 to claim the championship.

-In 2007, during the UAAP's 70th season, in spite of a lack of talent, he led the Eagles to a 9–5 standing.
-However, the Blue Eagles still lost in crucial games; they were unable to secure the No. 2 Seed due to their loss to the NU Bulldogs, and lost to the returning De La Salle Green Archers in a battle for the No. 2 seed, which would have given them a twice to beat advantage had they won.
-Instead, they settled for the No. 3 seed, and were able to eliminate the defending champions UST Growling Tigers.
-The Blue Eagles then forced a do-or-die game against La Salle in the semifinals but lost.

-Later that year, he coached the Blue Eagles to winning the 2007 Collegiate Champions League national basketball title, where they defeated the University of the Visayas Green Lancers.
+In 2007, Black coached a transitioning Ateneo roster to a 9–5 standing.
+After losing a seeding playoff to La Salle, they entered the Final Four as the No. 3 seed.
+The Blue Eagles eliminated the defending champion UST Growling Tigers in the first round and forced a do-or-die game against La Salle in the semifinals before ultimately being eliminated.
+Later that year, he led the team to the 2007 Collegiate Champions League (CCL) national title by defeating the University of the Visayas Green Lancers.